OpenVPN/easy-rsa/doc/EasyRSA-Renew-and-Revoke.md

 Renew CA Certificate
 ====================

+Easy-RSA Version `3.2.2+ includes command `renew-ca`, which will create a new CA certificate using the original CA key.
+This new certificate will completely replace the previous CA certificate.
+This command can be safely tested without disturbing your current PKI.
+The command requires user confirmation before installing the new CA certificate.
+The old CA certificate is archived to the file 'pki/expired-ca.list'.

-Easy-RSA Version 3.2.1+ supports a simple way to effectively renew a CA Certificate.
+Easy-RSA Version `3.2.1+` supports a simple way to effectively renew a CA Certificate.

 **Preamble** - Specifically for use with OpenVPN: